LukeRT-UWA/Let-s-Talk-Tech/README.md

 ## Features

 User authentication.
-Posting Categories, Articles and comments.
+Posting Categories, Articles and Comments.
 Viewing of contents without authentication.

 ## How to Contribute